Today's Top Gainer

-- Forbes India CEO Dialogues Infrastructure plays a very significant role in economic development.
 The government has outlined various infrastructure development initiatives in the country, which include smart cities, nationwide connectivity networks of roads, power, gas and water grids.
 We are also witnessing Indias potential to grow as a manufacturing hub.
-There is demand for good quality construction and we will investto cater to that demand.
+There is demand for good quality construction and we will invest to cater to that demand.
 Also, the governments focus on the implementation of an ambitious infrastructure development programme will also increase scope for ease of doing business for various companies which will lead to enhancing the supply chain management resulting in a faster economic growth.
-We are reforming business to ensure that we promote the production and consumption of products and solutions in India.

-However, over the past few years, need has been felt to kick-start stalled infrastructure projects by stepping up infrastructure investment, improving the productivity and quality of infrastructure spending, removing procedural bottlenecks, and improving governance.
+However, over the past few years, all stakeholders are trying to kick-start stalled infrastructure projects by stepping up infrastructure investment, improving the productivity and quality of infrastructure spending, removing procedural bottlenecks, and improving governance.
 In the current perspective, the real challenge is not only to identify a core set of projects that are crucial for accelerating overall economic growth but also to ensure channelization of investment for such viable infrastructure projects and expedite their implementation by addressing issues like delays in regulatory approvals, land acquisition and rehabilitation in fast-track mode.

 ECONOMIC AND INDUSTRY OVERVIEW